-You’ll want to start from Marrakech if at all possible for this itinerary.
-A Casablanca start will add on a lot of travel time.
-This itinerary includes a trip to the Sahara desert.
-You can not take a day trip from Marrakech to the Sahara, you can do an overnight trip but I wouldn’t recommend it.
+You’ll want to start from Marrakech if at all possible for this Morocco vacation idea.
+A Casablanca start will add on a lot of travel time and make it potentially not possible to do in a week.
+This itinerary does include a trip to the Sahara desert.
+It’s worth noting that you can not take a day trip from Marrakech to the Sahara, you can do an overnight trip (2 days and 1 night) but I wouldn’t recommend it.
 A 4 day, 3 night trip is ideal.

 Day 2 Ouarzazate or Skoura or Todra Gorge Area

 Start your trip with a four hour drive over the High Atlas Mountains to the city of Ouarzazate.
-Alternately you could go a bit further and spend the night in a smaller city closer to the desert.
-There is a lot to see between the mountains and the Sahara.
+You also could go a bit further and spend the night in a smaller city closer to the desert.
+There is a lot to see between the mountains and the Sahara and villages after the Atlas Mountains but before the Sahara are some of the most beautiful and interesting to visit.
 Lush oasis, valleys and amazing rock formations are all worth a stop and some time.